We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 Excited by the potential of this new endeavor, Edner officially registered his company, Aktiebolaget Bona, in 1919 and began developing a wider variety of merchandise dedicated to home care.

 Bona consistently seeks new and innovative ways to meet the needs of customers.
 They have been leading most other floor maintenance industries through developments such as UV and water-based finishes.

 By 1953, Bona was exporting its supplies to Germany, Austria, and Switzerland.
 Their influence continued to stretch across the globe and finally hit the U.S. in 2002 when its Hardwood Floor Cleaner became available in stores.
-Within just 9 years, Bona is carried in the top 5 largest U.S. retailers.
+Within just 9 years, the top 5 largest U.S. retailers began carrying Bona.

-Today, Bona offers products for most all hardwood flooring needs, in addition to stone, tile and laminate flooring solutions.
+Today, Bona offers products for most hardwood flooring needs, in addition to stone, tile, and laminate flooring solutions.